Perfect Caramel Sauce

 Caramel sauce is ridiculously easy to make at home.
-It really, truly is.
-All you need are a few ingredients, a saucepan, and a candy thermometer.
-In just about 30 minutes you can make it at home — yourself.
-No fancy expensive store-bought jars of sauce needed.
+You only need a few simple ingredients, a saucepan, and a candy thermometer.
+In about 30 minutes, you can whip up a batch yourself.
+There is no need for pricey store-bought jars!

 Making caramel sauce: Adding the cream to the sugar mixture